mxcube/mxcubeqt/docs/source/index.rst

 by the `Hardare Repository <http://github.com/mxcube/HardwareRepository>`_.

-Each Hardware Object should be based on an abstract class, defining a common API for mxCuBE.
+Each Hardware Object should be based on an abstract class, defining a common API for MxCuBE.
 Then, implementation differs at each site depending on hardware and beamline specificities.